DarkGhostHunter/Larapass/README.md

 Authenticate users with just their device, fingerprint or biometric data.
 Goodbye passwords!

-This enables WebAuthn authentication inside Laravel authentication driver, and comes with everything but the kitchen sink.
+This enables WebAuthn authentication inside Laravel authentication driver, and comes with _everything but the kitchen sink_.

 ## Requisites